Dorothea Lange, Migratory Cotton Picker, Eloy, Arizona, 1940

 "I really enjoyed getting “Plantation Overseer And His Field Hands” by Dorothea Lange.
 It’s not the most valuable FSA print, but it’s such an interesting picture.
 Read pages 48-49 in my book [An American Gallery, Twenty-Five Years of Photography]; you’ll see why I have it.
 You can read so much into this photograph.
 The white farm owner, the ex-slave workers, their relationship to each other; it has a kind of universal symbolism.
 That’s the way I knew it.
 But then I came across this FSA print one day.
 On the left, almost out of the frame, is her husband Paul Taylor.
 It speaks to the issue of what is truth in a photograph, what’s real in a real photograph.
 [View the traditional cropping here.
 Her husband is cropped out in the well known image] I found this to be such a fascinating example because this photograph is one that always stuck in my head as just a great amazing photograph."

-Howard Greenberg, Collection opened at the Musée de l’Elysée this week.
-Exhibited for the first time are a selection of 120 photographs from Howard Greenberg’s private collection.
+Howard Greenberg, Collection opened at the Musée de l’Elysée September 2012.
+Exhibited for the first time were a selection of 120 photographs from Howard Greenberg’s private collection.

 Howard Greenberg Photo © Elizabeth Paul Avedon